-To promote authentic health and nutrition by encouraging others to respect and nurture their physical and mental needs.
+To promote authentic health and nutrition by encouraging others to respect and nurture their physical, mental, and spiritual needs.

 WHAT IS INTUITIVE EATING?

 Intuitive eating is an evidenced-based self-care framework.
 It is a weight-inclusive model that integrates both physical and mental health.
 There are 10 principles that work together to help you attune to the physical sensations of your body and remove disruptors of meeting your biological and psychological needs.